 - Tokens help to prevent CSFR attacks as the token is required on every request;

 - Ability to provide selective access to third party applications;

 Allowing access to API servers only from Cloudflare IP ranges will ensure that users cannot bypass the token authentication.

 Additionally, for API endpoints, Cloudflare can be configured to generate custom JSON responses compatible with the API specification.

 Most mobile applications leverage HTTP based API endpoints to provide dynamic functionality to the end user.
 The shared secret used to generate the token can be embedded and encrypted within native mobile applications, improving protection of mobile app API endpoints and ensuring only requests from legitimate clients are allowed to access the underlying API.

-Token Authentication is available on the Business Plan if you are able to follow the default Cloudflare parameter format and expiry times are known beforehand.
+Token Authentication is available for all paid plans if you are able to follow the default Cloudflare parameter format and expiry times are known beforehand.
 Our support team is able to provide implementation details on request.